 (2017) Directed by Darren Aronofsky

 One of the trippiest, wildest, most insane biblical fables ever, it's also a perfect emblem of its #metoo / Greta and the Global Meltdown moment.
-Here we have Woman as Earth, as avenger and astro-turf for that grinding, rending, overpopulating violent plague, humanity.
-As someone who has spent his fair share of really bad acid trips at over-crowded house parties (in my own house!), with people I don't know rummaging through my room (and me tongue stop-tied toot out kick them), is how we never really notice the moment a single night's poetry book release party with a handful of fans on the front lawn devolves into a full scale riot, and then beyond, all in real time, as Jennifer Lawrence moves from room to room of her house, trying to prevent each new destructive urge in her uninvited guests.
+On one level, it's about a pregnant woman seeking vengeance after her house is treated like astro-turf by that grinding, rending, overpopulating violent cleat-wearing mosh pit plague some call humanity, while her husband forgives them their trespasses.
+And as someone who has spent his fair share of really bad acid trips at his own over-crowded house parties, with people I don't know rummaging through my room (and me tongue stop-tied toot out kick them), I related.
+And the magic of Aronofsky comes with how we never really notice the moment a single night's poetry book release party with a handful of fans on the front lawn devolves into a full scale house-trashing riot, and then beyond, all in real time, as Jennifer Lawrence moves from room to room of her house, trying to prevent each new destructive urge in her uninvited guests.
 It's so familiar I began to feel that old tang on my tongue.
 I wanted to run to my room and lock the door before the seagulls could strip it dry in search of souvenirs to lick for possible holy lysergic residue.
-With Javier Bardem as the all-forgiving poet husband/god, always inviting in more and more of the great unwashed, rationalizing each new atrocity with his endless capacity for fogiveness.
+With Javier Bardem as the benign poet husband/god, always inviting in more and more of the great unwashed, rationalizing each new atrocity.
 It's beyond horrible, back into blissful, and farther into the abyss of religious allegorical truth than any other film since Dogville.
-It's weird, but it's not as sadistic or pretentious as some of Aronofsky's earlier work, depending on your tolerances for atrocity.
+It's weird, but it's not as sadistic or pretentious as some of Aronofsky's earlier work.
 It's the allegory we deserve, and Jennifer Lawrence--so terrible in her last few 'big' pictures (ala X-Men)--redeems herself in spades as her generation's golden wild child. (more)